-4K Apartment mix Section and a sector sector sector Objective 48-3 A range of apartment types and sizes is provided to cater, for different household types now and into the future, The Concept Development is to contain and mix of one, two and three bedroom apartments: Objective 4K-2 The apartment mix is distributed to suitable locations within the building.
-The mix of units is distributed across the two buildings and on different levels.
-4L Ground floor apartments Objective 40-1, Street frontage activity is maximised where ground floor apartments are located, Complies.
-Objective 41-2.
-Design: of ground floor apartments delivers amenity and safety for residents.
+4K Apartment mix Objective 48-1 A range of apartment types and sizes is provided to cater for different household types now and into the future.
+The Concept Development is to contain and mix of one, two and three bedroom apartments: Objective 48-2 The apartment mix is distributed to suitable locations within the building.
+The mix of units is distributed across the two buildings and or different levels.
+4L Ground floor apartments Objective 4L-1.
+Street frontage activity is maximised where ground floor apartments are located.
 Complies.
+Objective 4L-2.
+Design of ground floor apartments delivers amenity and safety for residents: Complies.
 Details to be submitted at the DA stage.
-4M Façade Objective 4M-0 Building Broaders provide Visual Interest along the street while respecting the character of the local area.
+4M Façade Objective 4M-0 Building facades provide visual interest along the street while respecting the character of the local area.
 Concept Plans generally complies.
 The front façade is articulated along the street frontage.
 Finishes and materials to be submitted at the DA stage.
-The proposal is capable of complying.
-Objective 454-2 Building functions are expressed by the facade.
-As above, 4N Roof design Objective 4N-1.
+The proposal is capable to complying.
+Objective 4M-2 Building functions are excressed by the façade.
+4N Roof design As above, ala kodi design Objective 4N-1.
 Roof treatments are integrated into the building design and positively respond to the street.
 Details of roof treatment, design and sustainability will be submitted at the DA stage.
 Objective 4N-2 Opportunities to use the roof space for residential accommodation and open space are maximised.
 The roof space at the northern end of the site is proposed to be used for two units, creating two townhouses with upper level bedrooms.
-Objective 419-3 Roof design incorporates sustainability features.
+Objective 4N-3 Roof design incorporates sustainability features.
 The proposal is capable of complying.
 Details to be submitted at the DA stage.
-40 Landscape design Objective 40-1.
-Landscape design is viable and sustainable.
-Concept plans demonstrate that there: is sufficient site area dedicated to landscaping and
+40 Landscape design Objective 40-1 Landscape design is viable and sustainable.
+Concept plans demonstrate that there is sufficient site area dedicated to landscaping and